andreknieriem/simplelightbox-wp/readme.txt

 == Changelog ==
 = 2.13.0 =
-* Updated to latest simplelightbox version and fixing design break in backend
+* Updated to latest simplelightbox version and fixing design break in backend; fixing caption opacity;

 = 2.12.0 =
 * Updated to latest simplelightbox version